jamesnorcross/jamesnorcross/README.md

 ### Hi there 👋

-A repository focused towards personally-directed academic research in Local Government Cybersecurity and Information Systems.
+Cybersecurity faculty member of the School of Engineering, Technology, Mathematics, and Science at Dallas College.
+Concurrently pursuing a PhD in Public Affairs at the University of Texas at Dallas with a research focus in local government Cybersecurity and Information Systems.

 <!--
 **jamesnorcross/jamesnorcross** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.